Bob-Wright/Storybook-Fast-Accessible-Mobile-First-Comic-Book-Builder/readme.md

 		~ modernizr-webpdetect-min.js
 		~ uses bootstrap 5.1 and JQuery

-Reader.js
-	~ not part of the builder but a component integral to the display of the rendered comic
+Reader.js is not part of the builder but it is a component integral to the display of the rendered comic.

 The example in the ./Comics folder, Hyenas, was created by the Storybook app from user uploaded content, and you can see how the content is organized.
 There is also a folder named ExampleComicsContentSources which contains the local content that was selected and uploaded to create the comic.